MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

    ![Screenshot that shows the dialog work processes in the Task Manager.](./media/dialogwp.png)

 - If you want to run multiple partitions in parallel on SHIR at the same time, use a powerful virtual machine to set up SHIR.
 Or use scale out by using SHIR high availability and scalability features to have multiple nodes.
-For more information, see [/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory#high-availability-and-scalability](/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory#high-availability-and-scalability).
+For more information, see [High availability and scalability](/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory#high-availability-and-scalability).

 ## Partitions